-Yesterday I took my niece Jess to Cortona, a hill town in Cortona.
+Yesterday I took my niece Jess to Cortona, a hill town in Tuscany.
 On Saturdays there is a small market in Piazza Signorelli.
 I was also keen to try out my new wide angle and telephoto lenses, fortunately for me, Cortona is a beautiful town and there was plenty of subject matter to shoot.

 After taking a few shots in the Piazza della Repubblica we moved on to Piazza Signorelli and the market.